-- STEP 2- Fill an account opening form for this you required passport-sized photograph along with photocopies of the required documents stating proof of address and identity.
-For verification carry original document also.
+- STEP 2- Fill an account opening form for this you require a passport-sized photograph along with photocopies of the required documents stating proof of address and identity.
+For verification carry the original document.

 - STEP 3- After processing of the application, you will get an account number/ client ID from the DP for access demat account

-- Step 4- Demat account holder, required to pay an annual maintenance fee for maintenance of account It is vary for every broker.
-Broker charged a transaction fee for conducting buying/selling transaction via the Demat Account as we discuss in demat account charges
+- Step 4- The Demat account holder, is required to pay an annual maintenance fee for the maintenance of the account It varies for every broker.
+Broker charged a transaction fee for conducting buying/selling transactions via the Demat Account as we discuss in Demat account charges

-IF YOU WANT TO OPEN DEMAT ACCOUNT WITH UPSTOX THAN CONTACT US.
+IF YOU WANT TO OPEN A DEMAT ACCOUNT WITH ANGELONE THAN CONTACT US.